stevegrunwell/write-some-docs/slides.md

 Note:

-* Whether you're writing documentation in Markdown, Textile, Wikitext, or even just plain old HTML, chances are this is eventually going to be viewed in a browser.
+* Whether you're writing documentation in Markdown, reStructuredText, Wikitext, or even just plain old HTML, chances are this is eventually going to be viewed in a browser.
 * Remember that HTML is all about formatting a hierarchy of information
 * Take advantage of anchors, hyperlinks, etc. to make it easy to navigate
 * Documentation can be spread across multiple pages as long as it's still discoverable